 As Map 6 shows, ownership unit values are not uniformly distributed across the city.
 Units with the highest values are found on the southwestern quadrant of the city generally bound by Interstate 94, Interstate 35E, and West Seventh and the Mississippi River as well as in the northern portion of Saint Anthony Park, around Como Park and Highwood.
 The ownership units with the greatest affordability are found east and west of Interstate 35E in the north-central and east part of the city, as well as on the city's West Side

-Chart 6: Number of Units Affordable by Income (Renter)
+Chart 6: Affordability of Units (Owner)